jj1bdx/efsfbay2015-slides/efsfbay2015-rikitake-emprng.md

 tinymt-erlang did not gain much from NIFs presumably because:

-* Bulk initialization is not applicable
-* State calculation complexity is small
+* No bulk initialization, state calculation complexity is small
-* Calling overhead of Erlang functions takes most of execution time
+* Most of execution time: function calling overhead
-* sfmt-erlang in NIFs was *faster* for generating a large set of numbers
+* In NIFs, sfmt-erlang was *faster* for generating a large sequence

 ---